I Luh Ya Papi: Live performances

 Lopez performed the song live on the March 20, 2014 episode of American Idol, where she is a part of the judging panel.
 The performance opened with an a cappella introduction that featured Lopez singing with former contestants of the show, Jessica Sanchez, Allison Iraheta and Pia Toscano.
 French Montana joined Lopez on stage towards the end of the performance.
 She wore a "skimpy" pair of denim cut-offs "paired with glittery tights and a furry parka", while being accessorized with "big earrings, white wedge sneakers and a tight bun".
 The stage, according to Idolator's Lisa Timmons, was a "throwback to the gritty fabulous Bronx in the '80s with Jennifer and a gang of fly girls".
-However, not all of the reception was positive; some fans accused Lopez of lip synching the performance.
+However, not all of the reception was positive; some fans accused Lopez of lip syncing the performance.
 The song was also on the setlist of Lopez's concert at Power 106's "Powerhouse 2014", on May 17, 2014, and at her Orchard Beach free concert, in the Bronx, on June 4, 2014.
 During the latter, she performed it in three-part harmony while sitting on a neighborhood stoop set with her backup singers, including, once again, Toscano.